jn1za/jn1za.github.io/projects/aim.md

 <iframe src="https://drive.google.com/file/d/1SqExuTSdFVU2QolmfyK0iF9dCIA74vCg/preview" width="640" height="480" allow="autoplay"></iframe>

 A team of Class of 2023 High School seniors.
-We bonded together to invite our school's very own alumni to share their stories with the current students of Leilhua High School.
+We bonded together to invite our school's very own alumni to share their stories with the current students of Leilehua High School.
 This video [yes, that's my voice!] declares our mission was the first video to release prior to each individual interview's release.

 ## Project A.I.M.
 ###### Leilehua High School Seniors of 2023